What is fluoroscopy?

 What are the risks of fluoroscopy?

 Fluoroscopy carries some of the same risks as other X-ray procedures due to radiation exposure.
 Because of this, you should not have a fluoroscopy procedure if you’re pregnant or think you may be pregnant.
-Radiation can be harmful to an unborn baby.
+Radiation can be harmful to a developing fetus.